tingchihc/claim_generation/tmp/README.md

-temporary folder to save the results
+folder to save the results